What can I do?

 Reach Skilled Volunteers helps voluntary organisation access the skills and support they need to be successful.

-Marie Curie Cancer Care use a micro-volunteering programme allowing people to help without the need for applications, training, or ongoing commitments.
+Marie Curie Cancer Care have a micro-volunteering programme that allows people to help without the need for applications, training, or ongoing commitments.

-vInspired connects young people with volunteering opportunities and have a micro-volunteering page allowing people to make a real impact from the comfort of your their own home.
+micro-volunteering page allowing people to make a real impact from the

 Sports clubs provide the best opportunities to offer volunteer help to your favourite sport.
 Volunteer roles include coaching, administration, refereeing, driving and management.